JMPergar/AwesomeText/README.md

 # AwesomeText
 Working with Spans is ugly and difficult to manage, it's like working with a goblin of Moria.
 Don't understand the Spans?
-With AwesomeText you will only have to work with the classic Adapater Pattern.
+With AwesomeText you will only have to work with the classic Adapter Pattern.
 All the ease and potential of a pattern you already know how to use.

 Screenshots
 -----------